colquittlab/behavior_controller/README.md

 ```

 ## Mode: ##
-task specific modes are constructed as python functions that run as loop iterations in a "mainloop".
+task specific modes are constructed as python functions that run on each loop iteration in the "main loop".
+A loop iteration function takes the BehaviorBox() and BehaviorController() objects and the events_since_last list as arguments and returns them as outputs.
 Modes are defined and loaded into a dictionary in the module loop_iterations.py

 ## Trials: ##
 task specific trials are generated using a trial generator.
 These are defined in the module trial_generators.py.
-Trials are produced as trial blocks, which may be useful for statistical regularity.
+Trials are produced as trial blocks, which may be useful for statistical considerations.
+Users may implement adaptive trial generation.

 ## Data: ##
 Records are kept in Json format.
 When boc is set running, a log file and a trials file are created with the birdname, date and an index.